DIMINISH KARMIC JUDGEMENT

 The King consulted with a great Kabbalist about this dilemma before meting out the judgment.
 After speaking with the eminent sage, the King had a solution.
-He instructed his soldiers to break up the boulder and crush into pebbles.
+He instructed his soldiers to break up the boulder and crush it into pebbles.
 And then, one at a time, he had them thrown the entire boulder at the young man.

 This action fulfilled the decree yet it also spared his son’s life

-This is the power of Zohar.
+This is the power of the Zohar.

 All of us have decrees of karmic judgement decreed against us from previous negative actions.
 If these judgments strike full force, in equal measure to our negative deeds, we experience tragic pain.

-However, through our connection to the Zohar, the “boulders” destined to strike us in life are broken up into smaller pieces, and over time, these “pebbles” hurled at us.
+However, through our connection to the Zohar, the “boulders” destined to strike us in life are broken up into smaller pieces, and over time, these “pebbles” are hurled at us.
 It’s painful, but not deadly.
 This is why we endure obstacles, challenges and pain on the path of Kabbalah.
-If a particular problem is persisting over a long length of time, it means that the boulder destined to strike was was pretty darn large and that’s why there are a lot individual pebbles that have to be “thrown.”
+If a particular problem is persisting over a long length of time, it means that the boulder destined to strike was pretty darn large and that’s why there are a lot individual pebbles that have to be “thrown.”

-And if we appreciate that these are just pebbles, compared to the boulders that the rest of the world faces, our appreciation even crushes the pebbles into powder so that it’s merely soft grains of sand being tossed at us.
+Further, if we appreciate that these are just pebbles, compared to the boulders that the rest of the world faces, our appreciation even crushes the pebbles into powder so that it’s merely soft grains of sand being tossed at us.